Ibn Bey: 1990: six-year-old season

 In 1990 Ibn Bey began by finishing third to Creator and In The Wings in the Prix Ganay and then ran third to In The Wings in the Coronation Cup.
 In June he was ridden by Mick Kinane in the Gran Premio di Milano, but finished fourth, more than twelve lengths behind the winner Tisserand.
 In July Ibn Bey was reunited with Quin and returned to Germany for the Grosser Preis von Berlin in which he faced a field which included Mondrian as well as the German Derby winner Karloff.
 He recorded his fourth Group One victory, beating Mondrian by four lengths.
 Ibn Bey and Mondrian met for the third time in the Grosser Preis von Baden in September and on this occasion the German horse won.
 Ibn Bey led for most of the race but was caught inside the final furlong and beaten by a length.

 Three weeks after his defeat in Germany, Ibn Bey contested the Irish St. Leger over fourteen furlongs at the Curragh and started the 5/1 second favourite behind the 1989 St Leger Stakes winner Michelozzo.
 He raced in second place behind the three-year-old Thetford Forest (later to win the Sun Alliance Novices' Hurdle) before taking the lead two furlong from the finish.
 He was headed by the outsider Mr Pintips but rallied to regain the advantage 100 yards from the finish and won by a length.
 After this race he entered the ownership of Yustane Sohma.

 Ibn Bey was sent to the United States to contest the seventh running of the Breeders' Cup Classic at Belmont Park on 27 October when he raced on dirt for the first time, and ran over a distance shorter than one and a half miles for the first time since 1986.
 His opponents included Unbridled, Go and Go, Izvestia, Opening Verse and Rhythm.
 Ibn Bey was positioned just behind the leaders before turning into the straight in second place.
 He caught the leader Thirty Six Red inside the final furlong but was immediately overtaken on the inside by Unbridled and finished second, beaten a length by the winner.
 On his final appearance, on 25 November, Ibn Bey made a second attempt to win the Japan Cup.
 Ridden by a local jockey, he was held up in the early stages and despite making some progress in the straight he never reached the leaders and finished eighth behind the Australian gelding Better Loosen Up.

 Assessment

 In 1986, the independent Timeform organisation gave Ibn Bey a rating of 88p, the "p" indicating that the colt was likely to make more than normal improvement.
-In the following year he was given a rating if 117 by Timeform, whilst the official International Classifiaction rated him on 118, seventeen pounds behind the top-rated Reference Point.
+In the following year he was given a rating if 117 by Timeform, whilst the official International Classification rated him on 118, seventeen pounds behind the top-rated Reference Point.
 Ibn Bey was later rated the best three-year-old colt to race in Italy in 1988.